olepoeschl/NQueensFAF-GUI/README.md

       - prepared the CPU Solver for the distributed version
       - saving and restoring is now 10 times faster
       - number of preset queens is now configurable
-      - now also showing the time in the command line version
+      - now also showing the passed time in the command line version
 ## 1.16:
       - implemented SymSolver for finding solutions that are symmetric with respect to 90 or 180 degree rotation
       - enable counting of unique solutions